 Coastal protection measures prevent the inland flow of sea-level rise, reducing risk and impacts.
 This is also the case of coastal advance.
 Both measures may be cost-effective for cities but not affordable for rural and poorer areas.

-Figure 4-30: Conservation, restoration, or artificial creation of coastal ecosystems play an important role in adaptation to climate change (in the left image, a dune system and in the right an artificial reef dike in Narrowneck, Australia).
+Figure 4-30: Conservation, restoration, or artificial creation of coastal ecosystems play an important role in adaptation to climate change (left image, a dune system.
+Right image, an artificial reef dike in Narrowneck, Australia).